 The simplest way to think about a spring is the more you squeeze it the more force it creates.
 This is called linear force.
 The Slant Coil spring is the exception to this rule and does not function this way.
 If we look at a force vs. deflection curve for a Slant Coil spring we can see a ‘flat’ section of curve where the force remains relatively constant even as the deflection changes.
 See the graph below.

 This unique characteristic defines the Slant Coil spring.
 It means that over a very wide range of deflection the force will be constant.
-This can be beneficial in many ways from a design standpoint:
+This can be beneficial in many ways:

 - In terms of a dynamic seal, as the seal jacket wears the spring will open up to keep force on the lips.
 With linear force springs the force drops off with reduction in deflection.
 With the Slant Coil spring the force remains the same so constant force can be maintained in friction sensitive applications.